celestiaorg/celestia-app/docs/architecture/adr-009-proof-size-analysis.md

  Is it worth it to change non-interactive default rules as a follow-up of [ADR 008](./adr-008-square-size-independent-message-commitments.md)  to decrease the padding?
 The downside is that the message inclusion proof size will not be as efficient in big square sizes.

+ **Note: This analysis implies the implementation of #1004.
+If the tree over the subtree roots is not a Namespace Merkle Tree then the analysis of both methods has the same proof size.**

 - Inter-message padding can be reduced if we can change the non-interactive default rules from this:

     > - Messages that span multiple rows must begin at the start of a row (this can occur if a message is longer than k shares or if the block producer decides to start a message partway through a row and it cannot fit).